moorepants/BicycleParameters/docs/examples.rst

 ``./bicycles/Stratos/Parameters/``.
 If so, it loads the data, if not it looks for ``./bicycles/Stratos/RawData/StratosMeasurments.txt`` so that it can generate the parameter set.
-The raw measurement file may or may not contain the oscillation period data for the bicycle moment of inertia caluclations.
+The raw measurement file may or may not contain the oscillation period data for the bicycle moment of inertia calculations.
 If it doesn't then the program will look for the series of ``.mat`` files need to calculate the periods.
 If no data is there, then you get an error.